-In England, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week, according to mental health charity Mind.
-In recent years, acknowledgement and support for mental health concerns has widened across the UK, yet in the workplace open discussion on the topic is far from common practice and the link between mental health and performance management software is yet to be understood.
+In England, 1 in 6 people on average report experiencing a common mental health problem (such as anxiety and depression) in any given week.
+In recent years, acknowledgement and support for mental health concerns has risen across the UK.
+However, in the workplace, open discussion on mental health is far from common practice.
+Furthermore, the link between mental health and performance management software is yet to be understood.

-A recent study conducted by the Chartered Institute of Personnel and Development highlighted the impact on business of poor mental health in employees.
+A recent study by the CIPD highlights the impact on businesses of poor mental health in employees.
 The study found the following:

-The study also found that for the first time stress is now a major cause of long-term absence in manual and non-manual workers.
-Findings like these are hard to ignore and added to this I would highlight some additional concerns:
+The study also found that stress is now a major cause of long-term absence in manual and non-manual workers.
+Findings like these are hard to ignore and raise additional workplace concerns:

 One of the biggest challenges faced is recognition.
 Those suffering from mental health issues may be in denial themselves, hoping that the problem will somehow disappear.
-Those that do recognise a problem exists may be fearful of raising this with someone senior in the organisation in fear that it will have a negative impact, perhaps through hindering work projects, promotional opportunities or worst resulting in a dismissal.
+Staff may fear raising the issue in fear of the potential negative repercussions – hindering work projects, promotional opportunities or dismissal.

 As well as physical exercise you could encourage mental wellbeing through mindfulness initiatives such as painting workshops or meditation sessions.
 Some of these initiatives could also be used to create fun and mildly competitive objectives that can be set in your performance management software and motivate employees to achieve them.